Are You Turning Stakeholders Off with Training Jargon?

 Once they have given you this valuable information and it is your turn to chime in, use common words they will understand.
 Your role is to support them in reaching their highest level goals, even if this is accomplished using a solution that is not training related; do not make it your job to teach them training jargon or the theories behind learning and development.
 Speak in their terms.
 How is their team performing?
 Are there any problems?
 What traits does the ideal employee for this position possess?

 Speaking the language of the business can require practice and is only one step in the process of becoming a true strategic business partner.
-For more guidance, consider taking the Kirkpatrick® Strategic Evaluation Planning Certification Program, our next program is live-online October 13, 2021.
+For more guidance, consider taking the Kirkpatrick® Strategic Evaluation Planning Certification Program.